 This policy will also increase confidence in the eyes of customers.
 Most professionals understand that at some point bad things will happen.
 How companies deal with these things is paramount in the eyes of the press and customers.

 Consequences of Not Having the Policy

-Where to Start in Developing a Policy / Key Components:
+Where to Start in Developing a Policy / Key Components

-Generally, when I work with a team to develop this type of policy I ask them to write out all of the systems they rely on and then get them to list all of the negative impacts that would come from a loss of Confidentiality, Integrity or availability to every one of their systems.
+Generally, when I work with a team to develop this type of policy, I ask them to write out all of the systems they rely on.
+I then ask them to list all of the negative impacts that would come from a loss of confidentiality, integrity, or availability to every one of their systems.
 This usually sets the stage illustrating the importance of Disaster Recovery.

 - Define an asset inventory